PM Modi assures Abdullah Abdullah of India’s support to Afghan peace process

 Afghanistan’s top peace negotiator meets Prime Minister Narendra Modi

-During the meeting Abdullah discussed the ongoing peace initiative to bring back stability in the war ravaged nation.
+During the meeting Abdullah discussed the ongoing peace initiative to bring back stability in the war-ravaged nation.

 Abdullah arrived here on Tuesday on a five-day visit.
 The visit of the influential Afghan leader to India comes in the midst of peace talks between the Afghan government and the Taliban in Doha.